Gaël Bigirimana: Glentoran

 On 11 August 2020, Bigirimana completed a move to NIFL Premiership side Glentoran.

+He left the Northern Irish club at the end of the 2021–22 season.

 Young Africans

-On 19 July 2022, Tanzanian Premier League Champions Young Africans announced the signing of Bigirimana.
+On 19 July 2022, Tanzanian Premier League champions Young Africans announced the signing of Bigirimana.

+Dungannon Swifts

+On 1 September 2023, Bigirimana returned to Northern Ireland, joining NIFL Premiership club Dungannon Swifts.

 International career

 In April 2012, Bigirimana announced that he would like to play for Rwanda at international level.
 He was later considered by Rwanda for the 2013 African Youth Championship qualification stage.
 In October, Bigirimana stated that he had rejected an international call-up from Burundi due to political instability in the country.

 In May 2013, Bigirimana was called up to the provisional England squad for the 2013 FIFA U-20 World Cup.
 On 28 May 2013, he was named in the final squad by manager Peter Taylor.
 He made his debut on 16 June, in a 3–0 win in a warm-up game against Uruguay.

 On 15 November 2015, Bigirimana made his debut for Burundi during the 2018 FIFA World Cup qualification as a starter against DR Congo.
 The match finished 2–2 but FIFA awarded DR Congo a 3–0 win as a result of the fielding of Bigirimana, who was ineligible.

 Bigirimana helped Burundi qualify for the 2019 Africa Cup of Nations, the first major tournament in their history.
 Burundi were knocked out in the group stages, and Bigirimana captained the side in their last match against Guinea.
 He also earned praise for his performance in the opening game vs Nigeria, and was voted one of the best players of the AFCON group stages by SuperSport.